Jessica Watson: Circumnavigation scrutiny

-Watson's manager, Andrew Fraser, defended Watson's circumnavigation claim, noting that the WSSRC does not recognise records by sailors under eighteen.
-He stated "Jessica has sailed a southern hemisphere solo circumnavigation, [in which] 'a vessel must start from and return to the same point, must cross all meridians of longitude and must cross the Equator'.
-Jessica has ticked all of these boxes.
-Jessica has sailed the most challenging and treacherous oceans of the world, passing the four capes (Cape Horn, Cape Agulhas, Cape Leeuwin and the Cape of SE Tasmania) and crossed the Equator twice.
-She has sailed around the world, non-stop, solo, unassisted and when she completes the voyage, she will be the youngest to have done that, sailing almost 23,000 nautical miles in the process.
-We have official TracPlus data to confirm Jessica's exact distance upon her return."

 British sailing journalist and author Bob Fisher published an article on Sail-World.com refuting the round the world claim.
 He said "True, Jessica has sailed alone and unassisted, passed under the four required capes, but the orthodromic route she has taken does not total the necessary 21,600 miles that is equivalent of the girth of the Earth at the equator.
 And that, Andrew Fraser, is a requirement for the world record you were claiming for Jessica, and which would put her in line to beat Jesse Martin's record."

 Watson commented on this matter in her book True Spirit.
 She states that she wrote a number of letters to the WSSRC asking what she had to do to claim the record.
 Their answer was that she could not claim the record since age records were no longer recognised.
 She got the impression it was (according to WSSRC) not necessary to follow the route Jesse Martin followed (which went far north of the equator in the Atlantic), a route Watson knew well from reading Martin's book more than once.

 In the book she also criticised those who criticised her management.
-Sail-World.com has written "We don't believe she decided her route.
+Sail-World.com has written, "We don't believe she decided her route.
 People think we're criticising Jessica.
 We're not.
 We're criticising her management".
 She felt hurt by that, since it hinted that "He was suggesting that I was just a puppet, that I had no voice and no will of my own."